xcart/xcart-docs/_pages/kb_en/orders/order_management.md

 X-Cart allows to trace all orders placed in your store in one single place - the order listing page (**Orders** -> **Order List** section) where a store admin can manage them accordingly.
 The order processing workflow for a store admin will differ depending on the payment method used by a customer to pay for the order.

 {% note info %}
-X-Cart order listing page as a basic order management system can be a good option for a small business, provided all orders are placed on the same website, and your site is closely tied with your fulfillment and inventory (allowing customers to review their order history).
+X-Cart order listing page as a basic order management system can be a good option for a small business, provided all orders are placed on the same website, and your site is closely tied with your fulfilment and inventory (allowing customers to review their order history).
 {% endnote %}

 {% toc %}